 WIFI network names may be considered location data, which is a type of personal information, depending on the network name and/or as defined by applicable privacy laws.
 The app will collect and retain WIFI network information for each network you designate as trusted (“Trusted Network”).
 Trusted Networks reside only within your app, on your device.
 It is not shared with us or any other third party.

 Auto-Protect is an optional feature that is, by default, turned off.
 You can activate this feature by [instructions]

-To use Auto-Protect, Android users will need to grant the app permission to use location information as, under this system, WIFI network information is considered location data.
+Android and macOS users must grant the app permission to use Auto-Protec as your Wi-Fi network information is considered your location data.

-The app will only retrieve WIFI network information to compare against your trusted list.
-No data will be retrieved beyond this nor will it be retained.
+The app will only retrieve Wi-Fi network information and compare it against your trusted list.
+No data will be retrieved after this, nor will it be retained.

 What permissions are required and why?